Unbiased likelihood estimation of Wright-Fisher diffusion processes: Numerical examples

 Numerical results showing the consistency of our proposed MLE are reported in Table \ref{GaNo:num_estimates}.
-The benchmark dataset had a size of $n=100$ with $\Delta t_i= 1$ for $i=1,\ldots, n$, and parameters $\theta_a=\theta_A=0.02$, $\vartheta=0.7$, corresponding to a weak selection-weak mutation regime, see Fig \ref{GaNo:gene_path}.
-The data were simulated using the exact algorithm (Algorithm 6) presented in \cite{Jenkins2017}, with $A^+(\vartheta)=|\frac{\vartheta}{2}|$.
-Neutral Wright-Fisher bridges' paths $\omega\sim\mathbb{WF}^{t,x,y}$ in Step 2 of Algorithm 1 above, were simulated using the EWF sampler presented in \cite{Sant2023}, wrapped in our Python 3.9.12 implementation.
-Maximum (log)-likelihood estimators were computed using Brent's optimization algorithm, see \cite{Brent1973}.
+We generated two benchmark path-datasets $D1$ and $D2$ (Fig. \ref{GaNo:gene_path}) of size $n=100$ with $\Delta t_i= 1$ for $i=1,\ldots, n$, and parameters $\theta_a=\theta_A=0.02$, $\vartheta=0.7$ ($a$ beneficial allele) for $D1$, and $\theta_a=\theta_A=0.1$, $\vartheta=-0.9$ ($a$ deleterious allele) for $D2$, both corresponding to a weak selection-weak mutation regime \cite{GaNoGillespie1983a}.
+The data were simulated using the exact algorithm (Algorithm 6) presented in \cite{GaNoJenkins2017}, with $A^+(\vartheta)=|\frac{\vartheta}{2}|$.
+Neutral Wright-Fisher bridges' paths $\omega\sim\mathbb{WF}^{t,x,y}$ in Step 2 of Algorithm 1 above, were simulated using the EWF sampler presented in \cite{GaNoSant2023} and wrapped in our Python 3.9.12 implementation.
+Maximum (log)-likelihood estimators were computed using Brent's optimization algorithm, see \cite{GaNoBrent1973}.
+For each $N$, we estimated the standard error of $\vartheta_N^n$ based on 50 bootstrapped samples taken with replacement.
+For the spefic case $N=1$, each of the 50 bootstrapped samples were computed choosing one random Monte Carlo sample from the $N=1000$ scenario.

+The cost of generating the Monte Carlo samples to compute $ \Pi(\Lambda,x,y;\vartheta)$ in equation (\ref{GaNoeq:MCsample}) stems from the computational complexity results presented in \cite{GaNoJenkins2017}.
+In brief, the main bottlenecks arise from two sources: i) the number of terms (number of coefficients) needed to draw samples from the random variable $M$ (required for computing $p(M,x,y;t)$ in (\ref{GaNoeq:MC_pxyt}) and for drawing exact samples from the candidate $\omega\sim \mathbb{WF}^{t,x,y}$ in Step 2 of Algorithm 1), and ii) the number of Poisson points required until the first skeleton is accepted in Algorithm 1.

+Specific details can be found in Proposition 5 in \cite{GaNoJenkins2017}, where it is proven that the number of coefficients $b_{k}^{(s,\theta)}(m)$, see (\ref{GaNoeq:b_coefs}), needed to sample from $M$ is of $o(s^{-(1+\kappa)})$, for any $\kappa>0$, and in Proposition 7 in \cite{GaNoJenkins2017}, which shows that the expected number of Poisson points needed per accepted path increases exponentially with $t$.
+The former can be dealt with by using a suitable approximation (Theorem 1 in \cite{GaNoJenkins2017}) when $s\to 0$ (in practice, roughly when $s<0.05$).
+The latter is generally of no concern in our present application, where we assume discrete, but taken often enough, observations.

+All the software used for producing the results shown in this section can be found at \url{https://github.com/celiagp/UnbiasedEstimation\_Code}.